9 types of rental property investors, and how property managers can attract and retain them

 Who Are Accidental Landlords?

-Accidental Landlords came to own rental property for personal or circumstantial reasons—for example, a home that they inherited or used to live in, but weren’t yet ready to sell.
-They don’t consider themselves investors, and are extremely unlikely to plan on acquiring additional rental properties.
-29% of small-portfolio rental owners identify with this profile in 2021, a decrease of 4 percentage points since 2018.
+Accidental Landlords came to own rental property for personal or circumstantial reasons—for example, a home that they inherited or used to live in, but aren’t yet ready to sell.
+They don’t consider themselves investors, and are unlikely to plan on acquiring additional rental properties.

 What Distinguishes Accidental Landlords from Other Rental Owners